Is there any Nigerian here who doesn’t like beef?

 - Rinse the beef (protein of choice) yes, we have to rinse our proteins before we boil or do anything with it.
 Even if you don’t want to, picturing what your African mum or aunty could say would make you change your mind.

 - Add it to a pan, add chopped onions, bouillon cube, salt (add curry and thyme if using or any other herbs of choice.
-I used dried oregano) add little water and bring to boil until the meat is tender
+I used dried oregano) add little water and bring to boil until the meat is tender.
+Check out my post here dedicated to how to boil meat to perfection.

 - Fry beef until golden brown or grill in the oven for a healthier option

 How to make Nigerian beef stew

 - Boil the beef with spices and seasoning of choice, fry or grill and set aside

 - Blend the peppers, mine was about 4 cups after blending

 - Using the same oil used in frying the beef, add the pepper mix and cook for some few minutes

 - Add spices, salt and bouillon powder/ seasoning cubes and fried beef to the stew.

 - Continue to cook on low heat till oil floats to the top of the stew (if the stew is too thick, add stock or water to make it lighter)

 - Serve as desired